aattwwss/telegram-expense-bot/README.md

 - [ ] Export transactions to file

 # Dev / Infra
-- [ ] Fix image deployed on github container repository not being reached by telegram server
+- [ ] Fix image deployed on github container repository not reachable by telegram server

 # Optimisation
 - [ ] Don't return cancel button when next and prev button is not returned. (for transaction list)